Emory University: Student organizations

 Hundreds of student clubs and organizations operate on Emory's campus.
 These include numerous student government, special interest, and service organizations.
-The Student Government Association charters and provides most of the funding for other student groups, and represents students' interests when dealing with the administration.
-The Student Government Association oversees divisional councils, each coinciding with the undergraduate, graduate and professional schools of the university.
-Notable among these are the College Council (CC) which handles students' concerns primarily for the undergraduate body of the Emory College of Arts and Sciences and annually sponsors the State of Race event, and the BBA Council which does similar activities for the Goizueta Business School BBA Program.
-The Student Programming Council is the school's primary programming organization, responsible for planning multiple events every year: Homecoming Week, Dooley's week, and a plethora of other events that happen around campus that benefit the students in a proactive way.
+The Student Government Association charters and provides most of the funding for other student groups and represents students' interests when dealing with the administration.
 Emory also has several secret societies—the Paladin Society, the D.V.S.
-Senior Honor Society, Ducemus, Speculum, and The Order of Ammon.
-Emory has a partnership with Coca-Cola in which they pledged 3 million dollars over a 5-year period for "Service for Learning" which projects that Emory student volunteers participate to help preserve nature trails, create urban farms, as well as restore neighborhood parks.
-Emory University also has many Black student organizations, including: the Black Student Alliance, the National Association for the Advancement of Colored People (NAACP), and Voices of Inner Strength Gospel Choir (VOIS).
+Senior Honor Society, Ducemus, Speculum, and the Order of Ammon.
+Coca-Cola pledged three million dollars over a five-year period for "Service for Learning," which coordinates Emory student volunteers in various projects.